gsuuon/model.nvim/README.md

 #### Prompt
 Setup `require('model').setup({prompts = { [prompt name] = Prompt, .. }})`
 Run `:Model [prompt name]`
-- `provider: Provider` - The API provider for this prompt, responsible for requesting and returning completion suggestions.
+- `provider: Provider` - The provider for this prompt, responsible for requesting and returning completion suggestions.
 - `builder: ParamsBuilder` - Converts input (either the visual selection or entire buffer text) and context to request parameters.
 Returns either a table of params or a function that takes a callback with the params.
 - `transform?: fun(string): string` - Optional function that transforms completed response text after on_finish, e.g. to extract code.
 - `mode?: SegmentMode | StreamHandlers` - Response handling mode.
 Defaults to 'append'.
 Can be one of 'append', 'replace', 'buffer', 'insert', or 'insert_or_replace'.